Realization of a doped quantum antiferromagnet with dipolar tunnelings in a Rydberg tweezer array

-To understand the origin of the initial phase separation between hole-rich and spin-rich regions, as observed above, we need to consider the interplay between the processes described by $t$, $J_\perp$, $J_z$ and $V$.
-In the limit of small tunneling $|t/J_z| \ll 1$ and $J_\perp =V =0$, we expect a trivial binding owing to the energy cost~$|J_z/4|$ of breaking a spin bond.
+To understand the origin of the initial phase separation between hole-rich and spin-rich regions, we need to consider the interplay between the processes described by $t$, $J_\perp$, $J_z$ and $V$.
+In the limit of small tunneling $|t/J_z| \ll 1$ and $J_\perp =V =0$, we expect a trivial binding owing to the energy cost~$|J_z/4|$ of breaking a spin bond (we call the bond-breaking cost the binding energy).
 In the presence of spin fluctuations~$J_\perp$ but no hole-hole interaction ($V=0$), the hole cluster can be destabilized when the binding energy is absorbed by the spin background, especially for large system sizes.
-The observation of a stable phase separation therefore points towards the stabilizing role of the hole-hole interaction $V$.
-To analyze this, we theoretically calculate the eigenstates~$\{\ket{n}\}$ of the chain, Eq.~\eqref{eq:spin-Hamiltonian_diag} (see Methods), for various values of $V/J_\perp$, and introduce a projector $\hat{\mathcal{P}}_4^h = \sum_j\hat{n}_j^h \hat{n}_{j+1}^h\hat{n}_{j+2}^h\hat{n}_{j+3}^h$ that extracts the hole-rich contribution of each eigenstate independent of the spin background.
+The observation of a stable phase separation points towards the stabilizing role of the hole-hole interaction $V$.
+To analyze this, we calculate the eigenstates~$\{\ket{n}\}$ of the chain, Eq.~\eqref{eq:spin-Hamiltonian_diag} (see Methods), for various values of $V/J_\perp$, and introduce a projector $\hat{\mathcal{P}}_4^h = \sum_j\hat{n}_j^h \hat{n}_{j+1}^h\hat{n}_{j+2}^h\hat{n}_{j+3}^h$ that extracts the hole-rich contribution of each eigenstate independent of the spin background.
 The weighted overlap~$\wavr{\hat{\mathcal{P}}^{h}_{4}}=\sum_{n}|\braket{n|\psi_{0}}|^2\braket{n|\hat{\mathcal{P}}_{4}^{h}|n}$ with our initial state~$\ket{\psi_{0}}$ is directly related to the diagonal ensemble, i.e. the expectation value~$\langle \hat{\mathcal{P}}_4^h \rangle$ after equilibration.
 The results are shown in Fig.\,\ref{fig:dynamics}d, where we observe that the range of $t/J_\perp$ for which we expect the dynamical phase separation increases with hole-hole repulsion.
-This can be further understood by considering the effective mass of a cluster of holes.
-For instance, a repulsively bound pair~\cite{Winkler_2006_repulsive,Weckesser2024} of adjacent holes~$\ket{..\!\downarrow\uparrow hh\downarrow\uparrow\!..}$ can only propagate through a second-order process where the pair temporarily breaks apart: one hole tunnels (amplitude $t$), followed by the breaking of a nearby $\uparrow,\downarrow$ pair (energy cost $V-J_z/4$), and subsequent recombination resulting in an effective tunneling amplitude $t^2/(V-J_z/4)$.
+This can be further understood by the effective mass of a cluster of holes.
+For instance, a repulsively bound pair~\cite{Winkler_2006_repulsive} of adjacent holes~$\ket{..\!\downarrow\uparrow hh\downarrow\uparrow\!..}$ can only propagate through a second-order process where the pair temporarily breaks apart: one hole tunnels (amplitude $t$), followed by the breaking of a nearby $\uparrow,\downarrow$ pair (energy cost $V-J_z/4$), and subsequent recombination resulting in an effective tunneling amplitude $t^2/(V-J_z/4)$.
 Extending to a four-hole bound state, the hole cluster moves by a fourth-order perturbative process~$\propto t^4/(V-J_z/4)^3$.
-Therefore as system size increases, while keeping the density of holes fixed, we expect an increasingly heavy cluster of holes, i.e. a separation into a phase separated hole and spin region.
+Therefore as system size increases, while keeping the density of holes fixed, we expect an increasingly heavy cluster of holes with a slower propagation.

 To confirm this experimentally, we study the dynamics of 1-, 2- and 4-hole initial states at fixed $t/J_{\perp}\approx-0.19$ and $V/J_\perp\approx 1.2$.
 To this end, we quantify the spatial separation between hole-rich and hole-free regions by the hole imbalance: